-I’m a Philadelphia-based journalist, currently working full-time as an environmental/investigative reporter in the city’s suburban Bucks (Pa.) and Burlington (N.J.) counties.
+I’m a Philadelphia-based journalist, presently working as an environmental/investigative reporter in the city’s suburban Bucks, Montgomery, and Burlington (N.J.) counties.

-My reporting appears in three papers with a combined circulation of approximately 100,000: The Bucks County Courier Times (Levittown, Pa.), The Intelligencer (Doylestown, Pa.) and The Burlington County Times.
+My reporting appears in three papers, owned by GateHouse Media, with a combined Sunday circulation of approximately 85,000: The Bucks County Courier Times (Levittown, Pa.), The Intelligencer (Doylestown, Pa.) and The Burlington County Times (Willingboro, N.J.).

 Other investigations have informed readers on issues of air pollution, environmental injustice, the levels of lead and chromium-6 in their drinking water, as well as the dangers posed by oil trains traversing their communities.
 I also provide regular reporting on the proposed PennEast natural gas pipeline and proposed Elcon hazardous waste treatment center, and have contributed freelance environmental reporting for a number of regional publications.

 I grew up outside Reading, Pa. in a family of four teachers (including one very influential English specialist).
 Values of truth, honesty, and fairness were instilled early and often.
-Summers were often spent reveling in Pennsylvania’s natural wonders; camping, sailing, riding bikes, fishing, exploring.
+Summers were often spent reveling in Pennsylvania’s natural wonders: camping, sailing, riding bikes, fishing, exploring.
 A career using words to inform others about our natural world and protect it from unnecessary harm couldn’t be more fitting.